 Why Do Rats Stink So Much?

 Rats stink because they frequent dirty environments.
-As they forage for resources such as food and water, their fur carries a lot of dirt, grime, and moisture, thus causing them to smell bad.
+As they forage for resources such as food and water, their fur carries dirt, grime, and moisture, which causes them to smell bad.

 Moreover, rats urinate and leave droppings inside their nests.
 Over time, their bodies pick up these smells, causing them to stink.